 What Causes Abnormal Jaw Pains and How to Treat It

-Jaw pain is a very common condition that you could be affected by for a variety of reasons.
+Jaw pains are a very common condition that you could be affected by for a variety of reasons.
 This pain can range from mild to severe.
-While jaw pain is common and typically goes away on its own, the presence of abnormal jaw pain that actually subsists means that you will likely require some form of treatment to get rid of the issue, most options of which can be sought by visiting an orthodontist.
+While jaw pain is common and typically goes away on its own, the presence of abnormal jaw pain that actually subsists means that you will likely require some form of treatment to get rid of the issue.
+Most options of which can be sought by visiting an orthodontist.

 How to Effectively Treat These Issues

-If you’ve been suffering from pain in the jaw and are searching for the right solution for this pain, call us now at McDermott Orthodontics to set up an appointment with our orthodontist.
+If you’ve been suffering from pain in the jaw and are searching for the right solution for this pain, call us now at McDermott Orthodontics to set up an appointment with our orthodontist Dr. Mike McDermott.

 13046 Falcon Drive

 What Causes Abnormal Jaw Pains (and How to Treat It)